bausano/bitcoin-broker/DESIGN.md

 Our algorithm will therefore try to sell the bitcoins bought in the first transaction, but refuse to sell off the bitcoins from the second transaction.

-In practise, we collect all transactions which are evaluated as "to sell" and merge them into one offer for current trending price.
+In practice, we collect all transactions which are evaluated as "to sell" and merge them into one offer for current trending price.

 The evaluation of buy/sell is influenced by how much out of order the bitcoin